dsrkafuu/dsr-index/README.md

 # DSRIndeX

-Index page of all DSR domains, also includes redirect function.
+Index page of all DSR domains, also includes redirect module.

 Deployed from [amzrk2/dsr-index](https://github.com/amzrk2/dsr-index) to [dsrca/dsrca.github.io](https://github.com/dsrca/dsrca.github.io).

+## CDN

+All static assets is packaged by `file-loader` then write to `dist/`.
+When in production mode, the `publicPath` will be set to jsDelivr and removed the content hash in `filename`.

 ## LICENSE